Last fact-checked: 7 March 2019

 Our partner dentists in Costa Rica, like most overseas dentists who treat international patients, are keen to provide the best possible quality of service.
 This extends to their work, customer care and the facilities available, which are generally state-of-the-art.
 World-renowned branded materials are used (rather than inferior quality products that cost less).

-You may be wondering why dental care is more affordable in Costa Rica, and the answer is simple: both living and operational costs still remain relatively low in this rapidly developing country and so the savings your dentist in Liberia makes are passed on to you.
+You may be wondering why dental care is more affordable in Costa Rica, and the answer is simple: both living and operational costs still remain relatively low in this rapidly developing country.
+The savings your dentist in Liberia makes is passed on to you.

 Guarantees are issued as standard by all our dentists, so in the rare event that something does go wrong with your treatment, it will be fixed free-of-charge.

-However, we would advise you to take out medical complications insurance cover (for a small extra fee) which will pay additional travel and accommodation expenses if you have to travel back to Liberia; these expenses are not covered under our dentist guarantees.
+However, you may wish to consider taking out medical complications insurance cover (for a small extra fee) which will pay additional travel and accommodation expenses if you have to travel back to Liberia; these expenses are not covered under our dentist guarantees.

 Fortunately, problems very seldom arise with any of our patients’ treatment.
 Choosing a good dentist will always diminish your risk, which is why we take a lot of care in ensuring we have quality-checked ours.

 Our dentists often speak a variety of languages, as well as English and Spanish, so it won’t be necessary for you to speak Spanish.
 Elsewhere in Costa Rica, English is spoken widely, so getting by should be a breeze.